rwimmer56/Electra_analysis/README.md

 The necessary tools can be found in the [dataset_converter folder](https://github.com/TheHaymitch/Electra_analysis/tree/main/dataset_converter), which contains modified repository/code created by Priyanka Sen and Amir Saffari (2020).
 Follow the guide inside the folder to obtain necessary converted datasets.

- ## 3. Using Electra
+ ## 3. Using ELECTRA
  In the [electra folder](https://github.com/TheHaymitch/Electra_analysis/tree/main/electra) you can find detailed guide how to use ELECTRA.
 This folder contains modified repository/code from the published research by Clark, et al. (2020).
 Sucessful fine-tuning + evaluation will result in creation of a folder containing necessary files for error analysis.

+ ## 4. Error Analysis